Nuran614/Pipe-Diameter-Optimization/Readme.md

 in a handbook or a formula you could solve by hand.
 Those still work, but only for the clean cases.
 Real plants have fittings, fouling, constraints, and equations that don't rearrange nicely.

-Python handles the messy version without complaint.
-The same few lines that found this pipe diameter scale up to problems with ten variables and a dozen constraints.
-The libraries are free, the code reads clearly, and anyone can rerun it when a number changes.
-A script in a repo also beats a spreadsheet nobody can audit six months later.

 ## Running it